mahfuzurrahman98/bit-mascot-assignment/README.md

-# Bit Mascot Task Assignmet
+# Bit Mascot Task Assignment

 ## Description

-A simple user portal using basic Laravel, where only registered users can login using email and password.
+A simple user portal using basic Laravel, where only registered users can log in using email and password.
 The project was assigned by Bit Mascot as part of the evaluation process for the Software Engineer position.

 ## Prerequisites